Last Updated on April 16, 2023 by Andrew Pirie

 As the name suggests, the toe part is the first to strike the track, its popularly used for sprinting, all the sprinters use this technique as it is related to shorter contact time which means you will be fast, so if you are aiming to run for a fixed meter say like 100m to 400m dash, then this is the best, fastest way.

 Demerits increase stress on the knees as the force with which we strike the ground gets transferred to the knees; it will affect you in the long horizon of time.

-But if you are training to be an athlete, you can choose this technique, but if you are running for a hobby, then I won’t recommend this; for a quick dash to catch a bus, I use this technique for regular practice.
+But if you are training to be an athlete, you can choose this technique.
+But if you are running for a hobby.
+Then I won’t recommend this; for a quick dash to catch a bus.
+I use this technique for regular practice.
 The reality is almost everyone sprints on their forefoot.
 It is biomechanically faster, though requiring greater calf and leg strength to maintain.

-This is the one that I use, as I practice for 10K runs, half marathons.
+This is the one that I use, as I practice for 10K runs and half marathons.
 Since it’s a more relaxed sort of running, this makes me increase this activity time to complete my goal.
 If I use a forefoot strike running, then after one or 2 Kilometers.
 I will start to feel fatigued due to muscles trying to keep my toe stretched and impact it on the ground.

 3. Heel First Strike:

 This technique makes us feel very relaxed, but it slows us down and causes injuries.
 The heel has a cushion.
 Yet it’s designed to get you better positioned to walk.
 Not for the short impact you make when running.
 Demerits are that it injures the knees more as the impact shock directly gets transferred to the knees.
 And the heel’s first strike makes us bend a little, which further strains the knee to the impact.

 Toward the end of the marathon.
 Many runners start to run with the heel-first strike.
 As they are exhausted, they find it easier.